boggledstarsector/TASC/data/campaign/terraforming/Documentation.md

 `AddStellarReflectorsToOrbit` adds 3 stellar mirrors or stellar shades to orbit depending on market conditions.

+All effects that begin with `CommodityDeficit` accept a JSON Object with a `commodities_demanded` field that is a JSON Array of commodity IDs.
+They check the collection of specified commodities then do type specific effects.
+They may have other fields in the JSON Object.

+`CommodityDeficitToProduction` applies the deficit in the demanded commodities to the specified commodities. `commodities_deficited` is a JSON Array of commodity IDs that will be affected by the shortage in demanded commodities.

+`CommodityDeficitModifierToUpkeep` is a combination of `CommodityDeficit` and `ModifyIndustryUpkeep`.
+It requires `commodities_demanded`, `modifier_type`, and `value`.

+All effects that begin with `CommodityDemand` or `CommoditySupply` accept a JSON Object with a `commodity_id` field, which is a string of the commodity to supply or demand, and a `quantity`, which is an integer which determines how the commodity is supplied or demanded.

+`CommodityDemandFlat` demands the same amount of commodity regardless of any other condition.

+`CommodityDemandMarketSize` demands a variable amount of commodity depending on the market size. `quantity` is a modifier to the market size, e.g. a `quantity` of 1 means the demand will be market size + 1.

+`CommodityDemandPlayerMarketSizeElseFlat` is `CommodityDemandMarketSize` if the market is player owned, otherwise it's `CommodityDemandFlat`.
+If the market is player owned, then `quantity` is treated as 0.

+`CommoditySupplyFlat` and `CommoditySupplyMarketSize` are the same as `CommodityDemandFlat` and `CommodityDemandMarketSize` but supply the commodity instead of demanding it.

+`AttachProjectToIndustry` attaches a terraforming project to an industry.
+This is so the industry can show the project progress, incomplete message, etc. from the colony management screen. `data` is a JSON Object. `industry_id` is the industry ID it should be attached to.
+The industry must implement the `BoggledIndustryInterface`.
+If the industry plugin is specified as `boggled.campaign.econ.industries.BoggledBaseIndustry`, `boggled.campaign.econ.industries.Boggled_Remnant_Station`, or `boggled.campaign.econ.industries.Boggled_Cryosanctum` then it does.
+Other mod specified industry plugins may work.

 # Adding New Types
 Create a new class that extends `BoggledTerraformingRequirement.TerraformingRequirement`, implement all required functions.
 Create a new class that implements `BoggledTerraformingRequirementFactory.TerraformingRequirementFactory` and implement `constructFromJSON`.
 Call `boggledTools.addTerraformingRequirementFactory` with what you want the requirement type to be called, and an instance of the new requirement factory.